 Students in the Library Square help maintain order and cleanliness in the library.

 The match club provides regular meetings in which students discuss stimulating math problems.
 Students in the club also participate in the American Math Competition (AMC).

 Each year, yeshiva high school students from across the continent (and beyond) attend the Model United Nations conference hosted by Yeshiva University.
 At the conference, students serve as delegates for a designated country, representing their countries interests in a variety of committees.

-Student travel to Israel to compete in the Jerusalem Marathon, while raising money for the SHALVA, the Association for Mentally and Physically Challenged Children in Israel.
+Student travel to Israel to compete in the Jerusalem Marathon, while raising money for a tzedakah organization that is determined annually.

 Each year, interested students of each grade campaign for election to the Student Council.
 Elected members meet weekly to advocate for their grade’s needs, to provide ideas to continue to enhance the school culture and to help plan different programs.

 The Torah Bowl team competes in a Jeopardy-style Torah competition against other yeshiva high schools.
 Students prepare rigorously for each competition and MTA has historically faired extremely well.

 The weekly e-newsletter covers the school events of each week.